scred47/pleezer/.github/pull_request_template.md

----
-name: Pull Request
-about: Submit a pull request to contribute to the project
-title: ''
-labels: ''
-assignees: roderickvd

----

 ## Description

 A clear and concise description of what this pull request does.
 Include any relevant context or background information.